 Make the post-click landing page about your target market, not your business.
 Yes, you should include most (if not all) of these post-click landing page elements, but to build a high-converting page…

 Offer a giveaway as an incentive for people to convert.
 A free whitepaper or ebook can be used to educate top-of-the-funnel prospects and demonstrate you’re an expert in the field.
 On the other hand, offering a free demo is more about you showcasing your product or service and people that request a demo are probably further down the marketing funnel.

 Look at CrossCheck, a San Francisco bay area based company, (and exhibitor at NADA 2015) and what they did to stand out from the crowd and provide value for attendees:

-They are seen as experts on fun things to do in and around San Francisco for all NADA attendees.
 Everything from coffee, shopping, sports, outdoors, and more.
-But they also have three giveaways to encourage booth traffic and ultimately conversions: $500 grand prize, free whitepaper, and a product guideevant to their auto dealer audience.
+But they also have three giveaways to encourage booth traffic and ultimately conversions: $500 grand prize, free whitepaper, and a product guide relevant to their auto dealer audience.
 These giveaways are lead generation tools that help CrossCheck nurture prospects into customers.